VSI OpenVMS x86-64 V9.2-3

 6. Save and close the file.

 6.9.
-One VirtIO-SCSI Adapter Supported on KVM
+One virtio-scsi Adapter Supported on KVM

-On KVM/QEMU, only one VirtIO-SCSI adapter can be configured and used on a VSI OpenVMS x86-64 V9.2-x system.
+On KVM/QEMU, only one virtio-scsi adapter can be configured and used on a VSI OpenVMS x86-64 V9.2-x system.
 Note that this functionality requires QEMU version 6.2 or later.

 6.10.
 OpenVMS Clusters on Virtual Machines

 VSI OpenVMS x86-64 supports VirtualBox, KVM, and VMware virtual machines in OpenVMS clusters.
 Virtual disks can be shared in a cluster via MSCP.
-Starting with the E9.2-3 release, VSI OpenVMS x86-64 supports direct (non-MSCP) shared disk access via the VMware VMDirectPath I/O feature (see Section 3.1.3).
+Starting with the V9.2-3 release, VSI OpenVMS x86-64 supports direct (non-MSCP) shared disk access via the VMware VMDirectPath I/O feature (see Section 3.1.17, “VMware VMDirectPath I/O Support for Data Disks”).
 Cluster common system disks are not supported.

 VSI OpenVMS x86-64 was tested in a clustered configuration using V8.4-1H1, V8.4-2, V8.4-2L1, V8.4-2L2, and V8.4-2L3.
 VSI has tested 2-node and 3-node clusters with MSCP-served disks where appropriate, CLUSTER_CONFIG_LAN.COM, and many relevant SET, SHOW, and SYSMAN commands.
 Other configurations will be tested at a later date.